Does Home Insurance Cover Food Spoilage?

 blueCheck icon

-Many homeowners policies cap food spoilage payouts at a sublimit, commonly $500 or $1,000, which is separate from and lower than your overall personal property limit, so even a covered claim may reimburse only a fraction of a full freezer's contents.
+Most homeowners policies cap food spoilage payouts at a sublimit of $500 to $1,000, separate from and lower than your overall personal property limit, meaning even a fully covered claim may reimburse only a fraction of a full freezer's contents.

 blueCheck icon